Marktmassey12/Marktmassey12/README.md

 I'm currently a 4th year Computer Science major at Georgia Tech graduating in Dec 2024.

-I enjoy cross fit, learning about analytical philosophy, and blockchain technologies.
+I am passionate about cross fit, blockchain technologies, analytical philosophy, spending time with friends, and creating/engineering a better world.

 <!--